-As professor for public law, European Law and foundations of law, Konrad Lachmayer currently teaches the following courses at Sigmund Freud University in Vienna (in German):
+As professor for public law, European Law and foundations of law, Konrad Lachmayer currently teaches and taught the following courses at Sigmund Freud University in Vienna (in German):

 Along with bachelor’s and master’s theses at Sigmund Freud University, Professor Lachmayer supervises doctoral theses in constitutional, administrative and European law at the University of Vienna.
-Current dissertation projects deal with processing of personal data of consumers by credit agencies (Marco Blocher), legitimate objectives of fundamental rights’ encroachments (Susanne Gstöttner), data processing of health data for research purposes in a legal comparison of France and Austria (Emmanuel Wackenheim), and the regulatory objectives of commercial law (Lukas Wieser).
+Current dissertation projects deal with processing of personal data of consumers by credit agencies (Marco Blocher) and legitimate objectives of fundamental rights’ encroachments (Susanne Gstöttner).
 In addition, he is supervising a thesis on the "Protection of Legal Entity Data in Liechtenstein and Austria" at the Private University of Liechtenstein (Felix Teipel).